 When using seed cells for starting vegetable seeds, mix 10 - 15 percent vermicompost, approximately 1 1/2 - 2 cups per US dry gallon or 1/2 - 3/4 cup per liter, into the seed starting mix and it will last until transplanting without you having to add any other plant food.

-Photo Right One - When pricking out seedlings or re-potting, as little as a tablespoon of pure worm castings per seed cell or pot will provide enough organic plant nutrients until transplanting Mouse over image to enlarge.
+When pricking out seedlings or re-potting, as little as a tablespoon of pure worm castings per seed cell or pot will provide enough organic plant nutrients until transplanting

-Photo Right Two - Worm castings can also be used to make worm tea, worm castings mix easily with water to make an excellent liquid fertilizer and leaf foliate spray.
-Mouse over image to enlarge.
+Worm castings can also be used to make worm tea, worm castings mix easily with water to make an excellent liquid fertilizer and leaf foliage spray.

 In most cases the cost of this product will prohibit the large quantities being broadcast over the garden.
 However adding a thin layer of worm castings to the garden will give amazing results.

 A more common use in the garden is to sprinkle Worm Castings around the base of plants or lightly dig it in, and then add water.

 Use worm compost tea, as a liquid fertilizer and leaf foliage spray at all stages of plant growth in the garden.